rubykoom/CBIR_AAPI_2024/README.md

 	- **`Extractor 3 - Autoencoder/`**:  it contains the script `Extractor 3_img_retrieval.py` for this method and the FAISS feature extraction index.
 Furthermore, the `autoencoder_model.keras` is obtained once the script has been run and it is used during retrieval.
 In order to run it properly, directory should be changed as appropiate.
 	- **`Extractor 4 - Raw Pixels/`**:  it contains the script `Extractor 4_img_retrieval.py` for this method and the FAISS feature extraction index.
 In order to run it properly, directory should be changed as appropiate.
 	- **`Extractor 5 - Color Histogram/`**:  it contains the script `Extractor 5_img_retrieval.py` for this method and the FAISS feature extraction index.
 In order to run it properly, directory should be changed as appropiate.
 		- **`Preprocessing/`**:  the original dataset `Fruits`  was obtained from [here](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition/data).
 Moreover, the `Fruits_Preprocessed` folder can be download from this [link](https://drive.google.com/drive/folders/1KoMbRbtERIvbsUnwMG94ZrP0qmJUEJeI?usp=sharing), which must be placed in the specified directory so as to be used to test the application.
 Alternatively, the same folder will be created after running the `Preprocessing_CBIR.py` script, on condition that the original dataset `Fruits` folder is correctly located in the same directory.
+Inside the previous folder, the `Train` directory corresponds to the images used for creating the database system, and the `Test` directory contains the images that should be used as the queries.
 The `db.csv` file is necessary for running the application as it has a column named *images* where all the dataset images names are for retrieval and indexing purposes.

 ⚠️ **Note**: To properly download large files using `Git Large File Storage (git lfs)`, ensure not to delete `.gitattributes` files in the repository.
 These guarantee the correct handling of large files, such as FAISS feature indexes.